iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 Organization - root certificate and key pair
 *********************************************

-I create a root key pair key and self signed root certificate.
-I use OpenSSL to do this, see /coderoot/eosal/extensions/tls/keys-and-certs directory for current readme, file names and scripts.
+We use a self signed root certificate.
+OpenSSL can generate this, see /coderoot/eosal/extensions/tls/keys-and-certs directory for current readme, file names and scripts.
 This results two files:

 * Public root certificate file "rootca.crt", which contains the public key.
 * Private confidential key file "rootca.key".

-Root public key and certificate are not secret, these can and should be shared with everyone who needs them.
+Root certificate is not a secret, these can and should be shared with everyone who needs it.
-I place these files in git repository for easy sharing.
+It is good idea to place this files in git repository to make it accessible to whole development team.

 Root's private key is a secret, and needs to be kept confidential and safe (if this is compromised, whole security collapses.
 If this is lost, no new servers can be added).